zhoumin2/dpdk-ci-site/README.md

 The CI nodes API expects each Jenkins computer to have the label "public" if they are to be displayed.

+## Admin page changes

+Several actions have been added to the admin page to manage permissions.

+### Environment

+* **Set public**: Set the environment permissions allowable by the public.
+This makes it so users can view the environment in the detailed pages.
+This also applies the same permissions to predecessors, measurements, test runs, and results.
+If the test case used in the test runs of the environment has public download permissions, all future artifacts will be public.
+There is also an option to make the existing artifacts downloadable by the public.

+* **Set private**: Set the environment permissions private.
+This makes it so that the environment no longer shows up in the detailed pages.
+This also applies the same permissions to predecessors, measurements, test runs, and results.
+This will make it so that future artifacts are also private.
+There is also an option to make the existing artifacts private.

+Environments are private by default.

+### Test cases

+* **Set public**: Set the test case artifact download permissions allowable by the public.
+If the future test runs are publicly viewable, the artifacts will be public.
+There is also an option to make the existing artifacts downloadable by the public.

+* **Set private**: Set the test case artifact download permissions private.
+This will make it so that future artifacts are also private.
+There is also an option to make the existing artifacts private.

+Test case artifact downloads are private by default.

 ## Running the server

 ```